EVERY CANCER PATIENT IS UNIQUE

 Personalizing Your Treatment

 Thousands of patients around the world have benefitted from personalized therapy selection provided by Dr. Weisenthal.
 Dr. Weisenthal is an NCI-trained medical oncologist and Clinical Professor of Medicine (Hematology/Oncology), University of California Irvine School of Medicine.
 Extensively-published as a cancer researcher and cytometric profiling pioneer, Dr. Weisenthal is widely-acknowledged to be the world’s leading expert in this field.
 He personally leads his team in each patient’s cytometric profiling study - from beginning to end.
-His methods are rigorous and the extent of his analysis far exceeds that which occurs at other labs.
+His methods are rigorous and the extent of his analysis exceeds that of other labs.

 Specimen processing, disaggregation, and concentration, drug panel selection, drug concentrations, cell incubation environments, cell exposure times, assay take-down and slide preparation, data analysis, and assay reporting are all performed precisely and with uncompromising attention to detail.